eliasgdiek/Laravel-chunked-upload-and-unzip/readme.md

 ## Description of this app

-This Laravel application is to upload a zip file to local storage and unzip it on local storage, upload an unziped file to Amazon S3 bucket.
+This Laravel application is to upload a zip file to local storage and unzip it on local storage, upload an unziped file to Amazon S3 bucket by using Laravel chunked upload package and resumable.js .

 ## Usages